 If the heat from gas furnaces makes your skin dry, consider installing a heat pump that uses electricity to warm your house and doesn’t cause the skin to dry.

 A hybrid heating system keeps your house warm in winter along with keeping your heating costs much lower than a single heating system.
-Consult HVAC companies Long Island to learn more and install the right heating units.
+Consult HVAC companies huntington to learn more and install the right heating units.